Mine Line

-The Mine Line (美祢線, Mine-sen) is a railway line owned and operated by the West Japan Railway Company.
-It connects San'yō-Onoda to Nagato, both in Yamaguchi Prefecture, Japan.
+The Mine Line (美祢線, Mine-sen) is a rural railway line owned and operated by the West Japan Railway Company (JR West).
+It connects Asa Station in San'yō-Onoda to Nagatoshi Station in Nagato, both in Yamaguchi Prefecture, Japan.

+The 46.0 km line operates north-south connecting the San'in Main Line with the San'yō Main Line and San'yō Shinkansen.
+No other railway lines are crossed by the Mine Line.

+Conversion to BRT

+On August 7, 2025, JR West, Yamaguchi Prefecture, Mine City, Sanyo Onoda City, and Nagato City agreed to abandon restoration of the railway line and convert the Mine Line to Bus Rapid Transit (BRT).

+The only proposed section of BRT-only roadway on the line is a 4.2 km section between Yuno Pass and Koho.
+Reasons given for not having more BRT-only sections are that many existing roads are parallel to the railway line and traffic congestion in the area is not an issue so "express delivery and punctuality can be ensured".

 History

 The Sanyo Railway Company opened the Asa to Minami-Omine section in 1905 to haul coal.
 The company was nationalised in 1906, and the Japanese Government Railway (JGR) extended the line to Mine in 1909.
 The Mine Light Railway Company opened the Mine to Shigeyasu section in 1916.
 That company was nationalised in 1920, and the JGR opened the section to Ofuku the same year.
 The line was extended to Nagato in 1924, completing the line.
 Freight services ceased in 1984, except for limestone haulage from Shigeyasu, which ceased in 2009.

 All services were suspended after heavy rainstorm flooding in July 2010.
 Despite estimates that repairs would take up to three years to complete, the Mine Line was restored to full service on 26 September 2011, in time for the 66th National Sports Festival, "Oidemase Yamaguchi Kokutai," which began in October 2011.